ProjectCeladonOrg/pcas_andromeda-db_concept/README.md

 # PCAS AndromedaDB (Concept)

-This is a proof-of-concept for a hypergraph database for storing data for and relative to PCAS modules and entities.
+This is a proof-of-concept of a hypergraph database for storing data for and relative to PCAS modules and entities.

 ## Getting Started